 Want more NYC information?
 Head over to our New York City Travel Guide for help with planning your first visit.

-We hope this guide to the best things to do in Lower Manhattan helps with planning your visit to NYC!
+We hope our guide to the best things to do in Lower Manhattan helps with planning your visit to NYC!

 Please let us know if you have any questions in the comments below.